Define: Film “Story”.

 There is a great Edge article of Gottschall talking about it here.*

 And I also like Brian Boyd’s definitions, in On The Origin of Stories (2009).

 I also like the idea that the hero’s journey monomyth is a metaphor for all creativity, i.e. all problem-solving.
-But that’s also probably because I thought of it.
+(But, that’s also probably because: I was the one who thought of it.)